 Section 1.
 This Post is a civilian organization and membership therein does not affect or increase liability for military or police services.
 Rank does not exist in this Post.
 No member shall be addressed by military or naval title in any meeting of this Post.

 Section 2.
 This Post shall be absolutely non-political and non-sectarian, and shall not be used for the dissemination of partisan principles or for the candidacy of any person seeking public office of preferment.

 Section 3.
 Every member shall perform his/her duty fully as a citizen.

-ARTICLE IV Membership
+ARTICLE VI Membership

 Section 1.
 The eligibility for membership in this Post shall be those dates and conditions set forth in Article IV, Section 1 of the National Constitution of the American Legion.